 Every holiday season, Koka Booth Amphitheatre in Cary, North Carolina, transforms into a magical space full of amazing characters thanks to the NC Chinese Lantern Festival.
 Dozens of light displays and lanterns illuminate dark winter nights.
-Each display is comprised of thousands of LED lights.
+Each show is comprised of thousands of LED lights.
 The major highlight of the festival is the giant lantern on Symphony Lake.
 Also, there are many surprises for visitors, including cultural performances, artisan craft fairs, and special events like Chinese drumming, juggling, face-changing, acrobats, martial arts, and much more.

-One of the most magical holiday experiences in North Carolina, Biltmore Candlelight Christmas evenings, take place in the Biltmore House, in Asheville, North Carolina.
+One of the most magical holiday experiences in North Carolina, Biltmore Candlelight Christmas evenings, occurs in the Biltmore House in Asheville, North Carolina.
 Enjoy the soft glow of beautiful luminaries and colorful holiday lights on the main Christmas tree, a towering Norway spruce.
 Visitors can enjoy live performances of Christmas music as well as admission to Antler Hill Village & Winery.
-The Village looks impressive in winter, when its buildings and pathways to restaurants and shops are illuminated with hundreds of ornamental displays.
+The Village looks impressive in winter when its buildings and pathways to restaurants and shops are illuminated with hundreds of ornamental displays.